drshahizan/software-engineering/proposal/guideline.md

 ### 7. System Architecture:
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system
-- Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.
+- Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.
 - Provide a flowchart or block diagram of the system architecture.